 My research interests centre around two domains: identity formation and sexualities/relationships.
 I am interested in how we construct our sense of self and how experiences, relationships, and life transitions impact our identity.
 As part of this work, I investigated the relationship between physical appearance and self–body-identity connections and developed and validated an instrument to measure identity functions, which has been translated into several languages and used internationally.
 My other work focuses on sexualities and relationships in various ways, including online dating, sexual/romantic relationships among nonbinary folxs, and erotophobia/erotophilia.

 More recently, I have been examining diversity in gender and gender expressions and how their regulation impacts families, relationships, and gender-based violence.
 I am working with a postdoctoral fellow, Dr. Rhea Ashley Hoskin, on femmephobia, the devaluation and regulation of femininity across bodies and identities.
 We are currently developing and validating an instrument to measure femmephobia and a drawing on femme theory to promote inclusive, intersectional approaches to the study of families and relationships.
 We have also partnered on knowledge translation and application projects, including a Femmephobia Workbook and an early parent/caregiver intervention program on femmephobia to reduce 2SLGBTQQIA+ children/youth family rejection and violence.

-Complementing my teaching and research identities, I am also a Registered Psychotherapist and Couple & Family Therapist with a small private practice and have over 15 years of clinical experience.
+Complementing my teaching and research identities, I am also a Registered Psychotherapist and Couple & Family Therapist with a small private practice and over 20 years of clinical experience.
 Much of my current clinical work is with couples and individuals, but I have also worked extensively with adolescents and their families in both private counselling and residential settings.